Our Diploma in Business aims to provide you with the fundamental business skills you need to get ahead.

 Initial skills tests are used to help identify gaps and to ensure appropriate learning support can be provided.

+The course may be fully funded through Advanced Learner Loans or National Skills Funding.
 93% of level 3 diploma students at BAJ received funding for their course in 2021.
 To find out if you could be eligible for full funding or a government funded-loan, contact our admissions team.